 Electrical Engineers make a significant contribution to various sectors.
 From life-saving medical equipment to energy-efficient power grids, they design vital electrical systems and technologies powering our day-to-day lives.

-Being highly trained in electrical, electronics, and electromagnetic, they are responsible for inventing and manufacturing many modern comforts that make our life sustainable such as GPS navigation systems, electric motors, and other electrical devices.
+They are responsible for inventing and manufacturing many modern comforts that make our life sustainable.
+These include GPS navigation systems, electric motors, and other electrical devices.

 There are myriad opportunities for Electrical Engineers with graduate expertise and applied experience.
 Many of Australia's largest companies or engineering corporations regularly seek capable candidates to fill their positions.